bkidwell/youtube-quick-loader/README.md

 * The video playback widget does not have an option to fill the browser WINDOW, except in full screen mode.

 YouTube Quick Loader solves these two problems by loading your reqeusted video in a blank page as an embedded object (IFRAME) which is setup to use all available space in the window.

+Additionally, if the URL you want to play has a start time parameter, YouTube Quick Loader will include that in the embedded video's URL.

 ## Installing in Your Desktop Browser